schgab/RadioTerm/README.md

 ## Adding a station

 Press `a` to add a station.
 You will be asked to provide a name and a URL.
 Make sure to provide the URL of the stream itself not the URL of the website, otherwise you'll see an error.
+An easy way of retrieving the stream url is by starting the audiostream on the website and using `[].slice.call(document.getElementsByTagName('audio')).map(el => el.src)` in the browser console to get a list of urls.

 ## Deleting a station